dbe5007/ACIResources/README.md

 *pbsScripting* Manual for creating and running PBS scripts on the ACI batch system.
 Includes shell program for automated creating of job scripts

-*convertingDicomToNifti* COMING SOON!!!
-Manual for working in MRI data on the system, including how to convert data to standard NIFTI format
+*convertingDicomToNifti* Manual for working in MRI data on the system, including how to convert data to standard NIFTI format

 *fmriprep* COMING SOON!!!
 Manual for setting up and running fmriprep, a standardized pipeline for MR data preprocessing (https://fmriprep.readthedocs.io/en/stable/index.html)